COLSSolc/backend-master-lokdonSKI/README.md

 Problem the Frailty of PKI and AES:
 There are numerous talks about PKI.
 Ponemon institute, Gartner, IBM and many other reliable and prolific sources had mentioned their worries about the future of PKI as we know it.
 More so, PKI and AES are the dominant part of the mechanism securing the internet transactions of today.
 The banks, health, retail, government and all entities uses these two technology.
 They are supposed to secure and make private each communication whenever you access any secure website.
 It is speculated that since PKI is based on mathematics (N = p * q ), Phi(N) = (p-1)*(q-1) where (e, N) is the public keys and (d, N) is the private key.
 There is a condition e { integer; 1<e<phi(N); & co-primes (sharing no factors) with N & phi(N)}.
 Choose d such that, { e*d mod phi(N) = 1}:

+Asymmetric:

 Encrypted data ( c) = msg^e mod N

 Decrypted data  (msg) = c^d mod N

+Symmetric:
+Let Ct = cipher template length; message is added to key D of period k which could be an 8 bits passphrase.
+Encrypted data (c) = (msg, D): (msg or D) mod Ct Decrypted data (msg) = (c, D): (c xor D) mod Ct

+When an offset is added the length of the encyrypted message C. That no longer depicts the length of the key.
+Rather a periodic random key k is used to match the length of the message.
+This voids the condition voids a condition of the classical stream cipher requirements.
+Especially the one time pad scenario.

-AES will suffer a similarly if not the same fate.
+AES will suffer a similarly if not the same fate as RSA.
 The future of quantum computer will certainly vilify it.
 We don't really have to wait into the future anyway.
 People are already saving petabytes of data in cloud.
 These will be disclosed as soon as quantum computer becomes available.

 The Fear:
 If anyone can obtain the factors of the lager number N with d (public key) any message will be decrypted.
 You should also note that Quantum computing has the potentials to solve the math and/or crack these numbers in a short period of time.
 This is usually known as polynomial time.
 In that case the RSA math will no longer be a hard problem of a non-deterministic polynomial (NP).